10 Ways to Live a Longer Life

 Limit caffeine in the afternoon and evening hours, as drinking after mid-morning can disrupt sleep cycles come bedtime.
 Caffeinated products include coffee, soft drinks, energy drinks, tea, and chocolate.

 5. Relieve Night Time Hunger

 Snacking is generally discouraged following the evening meal.
 However, a healthy midnight snack snacks can promote a restful night's sleep and beat pesky cravings.

 Rather than stressing over not being able to fall asleep, prime sleep cycles by practicing relaxation techniques.
 Relaxation exercises for falling asleep can quiet the mind and calm the body.

 Consult with a primary care provider if having trouble sleeping.
 A number of health conditions that may impede on sleep quantity and quality, including obesity, sleep apnea, and arthritis.
 Certain medications may also have a negative impact on sleep cycles.

 10. Visit the Doctor Regularly

-Visiting the doctor regularly allows the opportunity to identify where your health stands in regards to weight, disease states, and other ailments and conditions.
+Visiting the doctor regularly allows the chance to identify where health stands in regards to weight, disease, and other ailments and conditions.
 Keeping in the know also grants the prospect to prevent or discourage further health concerns later down the road.

-But the continuity of care is likewise as important, as seeing the same doctor greater patient satisfaction and fewer emergency room visits, in which better adherence to medication over several years may increase the chance of living longer, suggests AARP.
+But the continuity of care is likewise as important, suggests AARP.
+Seeing the same doctor shows greater patient satisfaction and fewer emergency room visits.
+This can lead to better adherence to medication over several years and may increase the chance of living longer.

 Make it a point to not only schedule doctor appointments with one provider or network, but attend them.
-During the visit, discuss family histories, health concerns, and lifestyle habits to help pinpoint any potential medical risks and how to go about handling them.
+During the visit, discuss family histories, health concerns, and lifestyle habits.
+Doing so helps pinpoint any potential medical risks and how to go about handling them.